Nyawawa/calculator_app/README.md

 ```
 http://calculator?expression=3*4
 ```
-For usage of the Square root or exponentiation regard the following:
+For usage of Square root or exponentiation regard the following:

 If there is only a number following you can use it like this and leave parenthesis aside
 ```